Whistleblowing Laws In California And Qui Tam Lawsuits

 Although a person may blow the whistle to stop a company’s wrongdoing, there are whistleblowing laws in California that also provide significant financial rewards for helping stop fraud against the government.
 Qui tam lawsuits are a type of whistleblowing case under the False Claims Act where whistleblowers may gain a reward if the qui tam lawsuit recovers government funds.

-Whistleblowing laws in California provide whistleblower protection, but whistleblowing can still by risky.
-If your company is committing fraud against the government, speak with a Los Angeles whistleblower attorney at Kesluk, Silverstein & Jacob before you attempt to report or expose the fraudulent activity.
+Whistleblowing laws in California provide whistleblower protection, but whistleblowing can still be risky.
+If your company is committing fraud against the government, speak with a Los Angeles whistleblower attorney at Kesluk, Silverstein, Jacob & Morrison, P.C. before you attempt to report or expose the fraudulent activity.
 With over four decades of experience dealing with workplace issues just like these, a Los Angeles whistleblower attorney at our firm can explain the process of resolving this delicate situation and provide insight on your whistleblower protections.
 A whistleblower attorney can guide you through suing under the False Claims Act and what evidence the government needs to investigate fraud allegations.

 California Qui Tam Whistleblower Protections and Compensation